Struct rope::Rope

 fn new() -> Rope

-Creates a new, empty Rope
+Creates a new, empty Rope.

 fn from_string(string: String) -> Rope

-Creates a new Rope
+Creates a new Rope from the given String.

 fn append(&mut self, rope: Rope)

-to the end of the Rope
+Append rope to the end of the Rope.

 fn append_string(&mut self, string: String)

-to the end of the Rope
+Appends string to the end of the Rope.

 Example